Fast radio bursts at the dawn of the 2020s: Recent observational breakthroughs

 \subsection{Knowing where they come from}

-Over a dozen FRBs have now been localised to (sub-)arcsecond precision and robustly associated with a host galaxy.
-Interestingly, these studies have shown that FRBs can be hosted in a wide range of galaxy types and environments, though some trends are possibly emerging \citep[see \S~\ref{sec:3_2}; also][]{heintz_2020_apj,mannings_2020_arxiv}.
-The precisely localised repeaters have been associated with nearby star-forming regions.
-However, in the case of FRB~20180916B, \citet{tendulkar_2021_apjl} find an offset of 250\,pc between the FRB source and the closest peak of local star formation.
-Conversely, some non-repeaters have been found in galactic hosts with very low star-formation rates, and even in the outskirts of such galaxies.
-This has led to the hypothesis that FRBs may be formed via a variety of channels including core collapse supernovae, binary mergers and accretion-induced collapse \citep{margalit_2019_apj,gourdji_2020_mnras}.
+Close to two dozen FRBs have now been localised to (sub-)arcsecond precision and robustly associated with a host galaxy.
+Interestingly, these studies have shown that FRBs can be hosted in a wide range of galaxy types and environments, though some trends are possibly emerging \citep[see \S~\ref{sec:3_2}; also][]{heintz_2020_apj,mannings_2021_apj,li_2020_apjl,bhandari_2021_arxiv}.
+The precisely localised repeaters have been shown, in some cases, to be close to star-forming regions in their host galaxies \citep{bassa_2017_apjl,marcote_2020_natur,fong_2021_apjl,ravi_2021_arxiv,piro_2021_aa,nimmo_2021_arxiv_arxiv211101600}.
+However, in the cases of \aofrb\ \citep{bassa_2017_apjl} and FRB~20180916B, \citep{tendulkar_2021_apjl} there is an offset of $\sim$200--250\,pc between the FRB source and the closest peak of local star formation when comparing the milliarcsecond localisation from the EVN with {\it Hubble Space Telescope imaging}.
+Additional localisations are needed to determine whether this is a common trend; does it indicate that repeaters are older than one might naively expect, or do they come from runaway OB stars that collapsed to a neutron star relatively far from their birthplace?
+Conversely, some non-repeaters have been found in galactic hosts with very low star-formation rates, and even in the outskirts of such galaxies \citep{heintz_2020_apj,mannings_2021_apj,bhandari_2021_arxiv}.
+This has led to the hypothesis that FRBs may be magnetars formed via a variety of channels including core collapse supernovae, binary mergers and accretion-induced collapse \citep{margalit_2019_apj,gourdji_2020_mnras}.
+They may also be older systems than assumed in young magnetar models --- e.g., high-mass binaries featuring a neutron star \citep{tendulkar_2021_apjl}.